Oconto Log Drivers: History

 Like Walker, Piggy Ward was also noted to have briefly played for Oconto in 1891, despite not appearing in statistical records.
 A noted team jumper, Ward was said to have an 1891 season that began with the Sacramento Senators of the California League.
 Ward then left in secret and reported to the Spokane Bunchgrassers of the Pacific Northwest League, but was arrested for owing the Sacramento team $141, plus an additional $15 for a "suit of clothes."
 After his debt was settled, Ward played a handful of games for Spokane and then migrated to the Minneapolis Millers of the Western Association.
 He was playing well enough for the Millers, that the major league Pittsburgh Pirates purchased his contract from Minneapolis on August 12, 1891.
 After hitting .333 for Pittsburgh, he was released after a few games.
 Spokane had reacquired his contract.
 However, upon returning to Spokane, Ward stopped in Oconto and played a few games for the team, with his Oconto signing being reported on September 10, 1891, and his debut for the team occurring the next day against Oshkosh.
 Ward eventually finished the season playing for Spokane.

 Two seasons later, Ward set a major league record (now shared with Earl D. Averill) for the most consecutive plate appearances resulting in officially reaching base (through a walk, a base hit or hit by a pitch).
-From June 16 to June 19 in 1893, Ward officially reached base a record 17 times in 17 consecutive plate appearances.
+From June 16 to June 19, 1893, Ward officially reached base a record 17 times in 17 consecutive plate appearances.
 Ward had 8 hits, 8 walks and was hit by a pitch once in his 17 at bats.

 Despite their last place finish, the 1891 Oconto historical roster contained twelve players who played major league baseball.